isomerpages/mccy-sgpo/_take-action/Frequently Asked Questions/List of Topics for Partnerships.md

 ---
 ## What are the topics currently opened for partnerships?

-Below are the list correct as of 27 Oct 2023.
+List is correct as of 27 Oct 2023.

 **Share your proposal with us [here](https://go.gov.sg/sgpostageform).**